 There are several types of alcohol testing methods that are commonly used, including:

-1. Breath alcohol test: A breathalyzer™ test measures the amount of alcohol in a person’s breath, providing an estimate of their blood alcohol concentration (BAC).
-Breath Alcohol Concentration (BrAC) is equivalent to Blood Alcohol Concentration (BAC).
+A breathalyzer™ test measures the amount of alcohol in a person’s breath, providing an estimate of their blood alcohol concentration (BAC).
+Thus, Breath Alcohol Concentration (BrAC) is equivalent to Blood Alcohol Concentration (BAC).

-2. Blood test: A blood test is an equally accurate method of measuring BAC, but is also the most invasive and typically requires a blood sample to be tested in a laboratory.
+A blood test is an equally accurate method of measuring BAC.
+However, it is also the most invasive and typically requires a blood sample tested in a laboratory.

-3. Urine test: A urine test can detect the presence of alcohol and its metabolites, which are substances produced by the body as it breaks down alcohol.
-Urine alcohol tests are not tests for current impairment.
+A urine test detects the presence of alcohol and its metabolites, substances produced by the body as it breaks down alcohol.
+It is important to note that urine alcohol tests do not measure current impairment.

-4. Saliva test: A saliva test is a non-invasive method of testing for the presence of alcohol that involves collecting a saliva sample from the individual.
-The US DOT recognizes saliva testing for initial screening, so a saliva test for alcohol is considered reliable.
+A saliva test is a non-invasive method for testing alcohol presence.
+It involves collecting a saliva sample from the individual.
+Importantly, the US DOT recognizes saliva testing for initial screening, making it a reliable method for alcohol detection.

-5. Hair test: A hair test can detect the presence of alcohol in a person’s hair and provide a longer-term record of alcohol consumption, as alcohol remains in head hair for up to 90 days.
+A hair test detects the presence of alcohol in a person’s hair, providing a longer-term record of alcohol consumption.
+Because alcohol remains in head hair for up to 90 days, this test offers a longer detection window.

 The type of alcohol test used can depend on the situation and the purpose of the test, as well as the legal and regulatory requirements in the jurisdiction where the test is being conducted.